mkimuci/ioling/pages/About/01_faq.md

 Non-accredited delegations may be allowed to participate as guests for a limited time, only if they represent a serious effort to start a national contest.
 They are guests and as such are welcome at the discretion of the local Organising committee (LOC) and pay full costs.
 This is an opportunity that the IOL offers in order to encourage starting up contests.
 Countries can only make use of this opportunity two years consecutively and participation in the IOL is only allowed if the LOC approves, and the International Board is persuaded that the organisation is bona fide and has a good prospect of becoming an accredited national Organisation.
 There is no guarantee that a non-accredited team will be allowed to participate.
 This has not yet happened, but the IOL grants the LOC the right to make this decision.
 The LOC of course needs to notify the countries and teams concerned as soon as possible.
 Non-accredited teams are liable for all their own expenses, including costs of accommodation, and participation in the social programme.

 #### What does it cost to participate?
-Each country's delegation pays for their own transportation cost to the venue, visa fees (where applicable), medical insurance and sundry expenses, and also extra accommodation etc costs for arriving early or staying on after the contest.
+Each country's delegation pays for their own transportation cost to the venue, visa fees (where applicable), medical insurance and sundry expenses, and also extra accommodation, etc costs for arriving early or staying on after the contest.
 There is also (since 2010) a registration fee, which goes towards accommodation and board during the contest (5 nights for 1 team leader and 4 participants).
 This is paid to the LOC.
 Teams from accredited countries pay lower fees than those from non-accredited countries, who pay full costs.
 There will also be a higher fee if a country wishes to participate with more than one team.
 Please see the website for the current contest for more detailed information.

 #### Who runs the IOL?
 The IOL has several different bodies: the International Board, the Local Organising Committee (LOC), the Problem Committee (PC), the Jury and the International Organising Committee (IOC).
 They have different compositions and responsibilities.
 Knowing about them will help you get answers to your questions quicker.

-#### Every year the international contest is in a different country.
+Every year the international contest is in a different country.
 The organisation and administration surrounding each year’s specific event is carried out by the Local Organising Committee (LOC).
 They set up the website for each year’s event, manage the registration and other year-specific details.

 The IOL Board handles issues spanning over longer time, such as evaluating new contests, supporting the LOC and coordinating efforts.